This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 When choosing your epoxy, it is important to take note of the material you are going to be working with.
 Marine-grade epoxy is what you will need if your project is going to be exposed to or submerged in water.
 This could include things like boat repairs, repairing of pipes, amongst other projects.
 The various epoxies available each have their own features, which in turn have pros and cons attached to it.
 So, by doing a bit of research and getting informed, you will be able to choose the correct marine epoxy resins suitable to your needs.

-- 1 Marine Epoxy Resins, what is it?
+- 1 What is Marine Epoxy Resins?

 - 2 Choosing the correct Marine Epoxy Resin